Shared posts

 A before and after picture of Steve.

-And thus began a radical redefinition of how I thought the human body worked, how muscle was built, and where I needed to put my priorities.
+Thus began a radical redefinition of how I thought the human body worked, how muscle was built, and where I needed to put my priorities.

-A few years back, I took an epic 35,000-mile trip around the world, and despite not having access to a gym for 6 months, I managed to once again pack on even more muscle and get myself in great shape without once picking up a weight (pictured below):
+A few years back, I took an epic 35,000-mile trip around the world, and despite not having access to a gym for 6 months, I managed to pack on even more muscle and get myself in great shape without once picking up a weight (pictured below):

 Another picture comparing a "before" and "after" of Steve.